davidpfister/fpx.f/CONTRIBUTING.md

 ## Reporting a bug

 A bug is a *demonstrable problem* caused by the code in this repository.
-Good bug reports are extremely valuable to us—thank you!
+Good bug reports are extremely valuable to us-thank you!

 Before opening a bug report: